panchomb/ie-exercise-3/modules/authorization/policy-set-definition/subscription/README.md

 | [`parameters`](#parameter-parameters) | object | The Set Definition (Initiative) parameters that can be used in policy definition references. |
 | [`policyDefinitionGroups`](#parameter-policydefinitiongroups) | array | The metadata describing groups of policy definition references within the Policy Set Definition (Initiative). |

-### Parameter: `name`

-Specifies the name of the policy Set Definition (Initiative).
-Maximum length is 64 characters for subscription scope.

-- Required: Yes
-- Type: string

-### Parameter: `policyDefinitions`

-The array of Policy definitions object to include for this policy set.
-Each object must include the Policy definition ID, and optionally other properties like parameters.

-- Required: Yes
-- Type: array

 ### Parameter: `description`

 The description name of the Set Definition (Initiative).
 - Required: No
 - Type: string
 - Default: `''`